AlexisR1990/Alexis-Tolliver-Portfolio/Project1/RealEstate.md

 # Model #2
 For the second model, I created a complete second order regression model with quantitative variables.
-Specifically I used price for the response variable, and school rating and crime as the preditor variables.
+Specifically I used price as the response variable, and average school rating in the area and crime rate per 100,000 people as predictor variables.

 > First I created a scatterplot of school ratings against price and another scatterplot of crime rate against price.